-Below is an overview of how we process your personal data.
-It explains how your data will processed by us and your rights under the data protection laws.
-As a matter of principle, it is possible to use our website without entering personal data.
-However, if you want to use special services of our business via our website, processing of personal data is likely to be necessary.
+With the following information, we wish to provide you as a "data subject" with an overview of how your personal data are processed by us and your rights under the data protection laws.
+In principle our websites can be used without entering personal data.
+However, if you wish to use particular services offered by our company via our website, processing of personal data may become necessary.
 If the processing of personal data is necessary and there is no legal basis for such processing, we will generally obtain your consent.

-As the controller, we have implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website.
-Nevertheless, internet-based data transmissions can always have security gaps, so that absolute protection cannot be guaranteed.
-For this reason, you are also free to transmit personal data to us by alternative means, for example by telephone or by post.
+As the controller, we have taken numerous technical and organisational measures to ensure the most comprehensive protection of personal data processed through this website.
+Nevertheless, internet-based data transmissions can always have security vulnerabilities so that absolute protection cannot be guaranteed.
+For this reason you also have the right to submit personal data to us by alternative means, for example by telephone or by post.

-You can contact our data protection officer directly at any time with all questions and suggestions regarding data protection.
+Our data protection officer can be contacted directly at any time for questions or comments you may have regarding data protection.